geoschem/HEMCO/.github/ISSUE_TEMPLATE/start-a-hemco-discussion.md

 Feel free to edit the section headers below accordingly

--------YOU CAN DELETE ALL OF THE TEXT ABOVE THIS LINE IF YOU WISH -----------
+------ YOU CAN DELETE ALL OF THE TEXT ABOVE THIS LINE IF YOU WISH ------

 ## Overview